Mirantis/k0rdent-demos/README.md

 > Expected completion time ~2 min

-This assumes that you already have configured an Application Credential in OpenStack.
+This assumes that you already have configured an Application Credential in OpenStack, the flavor "m1.medium" exists, and an image called "ubuntu-22.04" is present.

 1. Export Application Credential as environment variables:
     ```shell